Beyond the Irish Question

 By gathering across lines of difference, from Ireland and across the diaspora, we remember something older than the wound: the possibility of belonging, together.

-This journey is not about fixing Irish identity in place, but opening space for it to evolve, in us and between us.
+This journey is not about fixing Irish identity in place.
+It's about opening space for it to keep becoming, in us, and between us.

 Sunlight shining through the branches and leaves of a large, ancient tree with massive, twisted roots spreading across the ground.